test-kitchen/kitchen-openstack/README.md

 Your OpenStack network name used to connect to, if you have only private network connections you want declare this.

+### glance\_cache\_wait\_timeout
+When OpenStack downloads the image into cache, it takes extra time to provision.
+Timeout controls maximum amount of time to wait for machine to move from the Build/Spawn phase to Active.

 ### server\_wait

 `server_wait` is a workaround to deal with how some VMs with `cloud-init`.